 While some of those Hollywood anecdotes are dated by today's 21st century standards and practices, perhaps the best takeaway for screenwriters is his breakdown of adapting screenplays from novels and other source material — detailing how to choose what to adapt and what not to adapt.
 He also includes the entire screenplay for Butch Cassidy and the Sundance Kid and uses it as a teaching tool.

 Lesser Known Gems

-It’s one thing to learn from a single point of view — be it a screenwriting guru, professor, instructor, or award-winning screenwriter.
-This book offers screenwriters the chance to learn from many of the industry’s biggest and most successful Hollywood screenwriters.
+It's one thing to learn from a single point of view — be it a screenwriting guru, professor, instructor, or award-winning screenwriter.
+This book offers screenwriters the chance to learn from many of the industry's most prominent and most successful Hollywood screenwriters.

 Screenwriters interviewed include: Bruce Joel Rubin (Ghost), Ernest Lehman (North by Northwest, Who's Afraid of Virginia Woolf?), Amy Holden Jones (Indecent Proposal), Ted Tally (The Silence of the Lambs), Horton Foote (To Kill a Mockingbird, Tender Mercies), Andrew Bergman (Blazing Saddles), Caroline Thompson (Edward Scissorhands), Richard LaGravenese (The Fisher King), and Robert Towne (Chinatown, Shampoo).

 Some of the opinions and perspectives will resonate with you and your process.
 Others will not.
 The variety is the key.

 This book is one of the most underappreciated screenwriting books in the business.
 Written by Denny Martin Flinn, an experienced studio script reader, the book details the common rookie mistakes that drive script readers crazy.